oracle-livelabs/university/applied-database-systems/tables-keys-sql/tables-keys-sql.md

     ```
     ![alter-table-job-history](./images/alter-table-job-history.png " ")

-## Task 5: Loading Data Into the Tables
+## Task 5: Loading data into the tables

 Now that we have created tables we need to load some data into them.
 There are many ways to load data into database tables but the simplest is to insert a row into a table.
 For each table we will insert data with the INSERT command.
 Notice that the syntax we are using does not include the column names we are inserting the data into, so there must be a one-to-one match between the values between parenthesis and the corresponding columns in the tables.
 If there was not a one-to-one match we would have to include the corresponding column name for which we are loading the data into.